open-sauced/intro/CONTRIBUTING.md

    - Click "View" on the top bar of the VS Code.
    - Click "Extensions".

-   Alternatively, press the shortcut `Ctrl + Shift + X` to open the "Extension" menu.
+   Alternatively, press the shortcut `Ctrl + Shift + X` to open the "Extensions" menu.

    - Search for "Live Server" by Ritwick Dey and install it.